Fluoride is a mineral in your bones and teeth. It’s also found naturally in the following:

-There are also reported cases of skeletal fluorosis in the United States, though it’s rare.
-In the case of a 52-year-old American man with skeletal fluorosis, experts concluded it was likely due to swallowing toothpaste.
+There are also reported cases of skeletal fluorosis in the United States, though it’s .
+In the of a 52-year-old American man with skeletal fluorosis, experts concluded it was likely due to swallowing toothpaste.

 Researchers from around the world have conducted hundreds of studies that look at the safety of adding low concentrations of fluoride to drinking water.
 There’s no evidence that fluoride added to local water supplies in the United States causes any health problems, aside from the occasional mild case of dental fluorosis.

 However, some people claim that fluoridated water causes a variety of health problems, including:

 The research behind these claims is mixed.
-For example, a 2006 study found that childhood exposure to fluoridated water was linked to higher rates of bone cancer in males.
-However, a 2011 review and a 2016 study didn’t find any connection between the two.
+For example, a found that childhood exposure to fluoridated water was linked to higher rates of bone cancer in males.
+However, a and a 2016 study didn’t find any connection between the two.

 Studies looking at the link between fluoride and low IQ scores in children also have mixed results.
-A 2012 review of existing research concluded that there may be a link between the two, but noted that more large, high-quality studies are needed.
+A of existing research concluded that there may be a link between the two, but noted that more large, high-quality studies are needed.

 If you’re concerned about your fluoride intake, you can reduce your exposure by:

 - finding alternative sources of drinking water, such as bottled water